 - Aaron McGruder gave up the rights to “The Boondocks” when he took his comic strip to Adult Swim, but what if he had maintained ownership in that?
 Would he be the Black version of The South Park creators, which were able to snag away 50% ownership of streaming rights for their show?

-- Issa Rae is now one of the most prolific Black producers in Hollywood, but could the masses have seen her greatness earlier and more frequently had she been able to secure the capital to produce and distribute her many ideas?
+- Issa Rae is now one of the most prolific Black actresses and producers in Hollywood, but could the masses have seen her greatness earlier and more frequently had she been able to secure the capital to produce and distribute her many ideas?
 Might her shows have even been different, or even better, if she hadn’t had to listen to ridiculous comments from white Hollywood executives?

 - Donald Glover has proven to be a creative genius.
 Might his debut creation of “Atlanta” been sooner, longer, more in depth, or dare I say would Atlanta have been even better if Glover was able to own or work with a line of distribution